Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 <br>
 <strong>Desktop Footer</strong>
 <br>
-The footer is simple, with a white background and is divided from the main content with a horizontal bar.
-It contains a newsletter sign-up input, copyright information and social media icon links
+The footer is simple and clean, with the background matching the nav bar.
+The footer contains a newsletter sign-up input, copyright information and social media icon links.
 <br>
 <img src="supporting_docs/design/main-footer.png">
 <br>